 Safety from heavy and dangers equipment

-- Electric installations must be operated by qualified and designated personnel.
-Wear all protective gears (clothes, boots, gloves and everything else that is required).
+- Wear all protective gears (clothes, boots, gloves and everything else that is required).
 Keep the area clear of unwanted obstructions and people.
 Check for all kinds of wear and tear, get it corrected if there is one.
 Follow OPERATION MANUAL in letter and spirit.

 - Lock the gates properly before operating mobile equipment like hoist and crane.
 Keep the people well off the swing radius of these machines.
 Never ever exceed the load limit.